WSUReuther/SuperManual/docs/03_shared/03_04_notes.md

 *Component-level*: Unused

-!!! note Our current use of Physical Location notes differs from their intended use and will eventually be replaced with ArchivesSpace Top Container/Location management functionality
+!!! note "Our current use of Physical Location notes differs from their intended use and will eventually be replaced with ArchivesSpace Top Container/Location management functionality"

 **Content Guidelines**